-Keep in mind that greenhouses are generally enclosed outdoor structures that will not ventilate entirely on their own.
-Installing a ventilation system is an excellent way to ensure that your plants are supplied with the proper temperature, moisture level and airflow.
+Greenhouses are enclosed indoor structures so ventilation can be sparse.
+Installing a ventilation system is a great way to ensure that your plants are supplied with the proper temperature, moisture level and airflow.

 1. Temperature Control

-Plants tend to be sensitive when it comes to temperature.
-Hot temperatures can cause them to wilt, while cold temperatures can cause them to stop growing, producing, or even deep freeze.
-They can also be delicate to extreme swings in temperature.
+Plants are generally sensitive when it comes to temperature.
+Hot temperatures can cause your plants to wilt, whilst cold temperatures can result in your plants stopping growing.
+Colder temperatures can also cause your plants to stop producing and even freeze.

 2. Humidity Control

-Just like heat, high concentrations of humidity can be accumulated within the greenhouse.
-Moulds, fungi and mildew are likely to occur in damp conditions.
+High concentrations of humidity can be accumulated within your greenhouse.
+Meaning moulds, fungi and mildew are more likely to occur in damp conditions.

-Moreover, if the moisture is trapped inside, this can be detrimental to the plants’ growth and development.
-This can also cause problems with condensation and saturation of plants.
-But with the right ventilation, the damp environment can be replaced with dry and cooler air, keeping the humidity at the optimum level.
+If the moisture is trapped inside, this can be detrimental to the plant’s health, growth and development.
+Trapped moisture can also cause problems with the condensation and saturation of your plants.

 3. Oxygen (CO2) Replacement

-A higher concentration of carbon dioxide can help plants to be more productive in terms of their basic building blocks for growth.
-One of the by-products of this process is oxygen.
+The higher the concentration of carbon dioxide, the more productive the plants will be in terms of their basic building blocks for growth.
+One of the necessary products in this process is oxygen.

-Having said that, if a greenhouse structure is not adequately ventilated, the air inside becomes ‘saturated’ with oxygen.
-This will hinder the plants from acquiring the carbon dioxide they need to properly photosynthesise and grow.
+If a greenhouse structure is not properly ventilated, the air becomes saturated with oxygen.
+This then hinders the plants from acquiring the carbon dioxide they need to grow.

-Oxygen is also essential for the roots for continuous growth.
-Maintaining an adequate level of fresh air through ventilation, this guarantees sufficient CO2 levels for your plants.
+Oxygen is essential for the roots to continually grow.
+Maintaining the right level of fresh air through ventilation guarantees sufficient CO2 levels.
+Helping your plants to grow!

 4. Air Circulation

-In correlation to the above factors, air circulation, or ‘air movement’ within a greenhouse, also serves many purposes.
-Proper movement of air within the environment can create uniformity in temperature, humidity, CO2 and oxygen.
+Air movement within a greenhouse serves several different purposes.
+The correct movement of air in your greenhouse can create uniformity in temperature, humidity, CO2 and Oxygen.

 Plants respond better to environmental consistency.
-Thus, proper ventilation ensures each plant within the greenhouse receives enough atmospheric conditions, whilst also encouraging pollination.
+Proper ventilation ensures each plant in your greenhouse receives enough of the right atmospheric conditions, whilst also encouraging pollination.

 Passive Ventilation System vs Powered Ventilation System (PVS)

-The powered ventilation system, on the other hand, is run by fan and intake vents.
-Generally, they’re set-up with a thermostatic control that will turn on the fan when the set-point temperature has been reached.
+The powered ventilation system uses fans and intake vents.
+They’d generally be set up with thermostatic control, turning on the fan when the set-point temperature has been reached.

-A metal greenhouse is guaranteed to last a long period of time.
+A metal greenhouse is guaranteed to last for a long period of time.
 All the while being maintenance-free.
 This is due to the aluminium material it features.

-For a cheaper option, a plastic greenhouse can be your best bet.
-Polycarbonate is the most durable of all the greenhouse plastic.
-It also has a high standard of heat retention, making the chance of a polycarbonate greenhouse having a high average temperature more likely.
+Polycarbonate is a cheaper option for a greenhouse.
+Polycarbonate is the most durable of all the greenhouse plastics available.
+It has a high standard of heat retention.
+This makes the chances of your polycarbonate greenhouse having a high average temperature more likely.
 There are so many great benefits to polycarbonate.